 - For iSCSI and NFS, make sure that your network topology does not contain Ethernet bottlenecks, where multiple links are routed through fewer links, potentially resulting in oversubscription and dropped network packets.
-Any time a number of links transmitting near capacity are switched to a smaller number of links, such oversubscription is a possibility. - Recovering from dropped network packets results in large performance degradation.
-In addition to time spent determining that data was dropped, the retransmission uses network bandwidth that could otherwise be used for new transactions. - Applications or systems that write large amounts of data to storage, such as data acquisition or transaction logging systems, should not share Ethernet links to a storage device.
-These types of applications perform best with multiple connections to storage devices. - Performance design for a storage network must take into account the physical constraints of the network, not logical allocations.
-Using VLANs or VPNs does not provide a suitable solution to the problem of link oversubscription in shared configurations.
-VLANs and other virtual partitioning of a network provide a way of logically configuring a network, but don't change the physical capabilities of links and trunks between switches. - For NFS and iSCSI, if the network switch deployed for the data path supports VLAN, it is beneficial to create a VLAN just for the ESX host's vmknic and the NFS/iSCSI server.
-This minimizes network interference from other packet sources. - If you have heavy disk I/O loads, you may need to assign separate storage processors to separate systems to handle the amount of traffic bound for storage. - To optimize storage array performance, spread I/O loads over the available paths to the storage (across multiple host bus adapters (HBAs) and storage processors (SPs)). - Configure maximum queue depth for HBA cards.
-For additional information see KB article 1267, listed in "Related Publications" on page 8. - Be aware that with software-initiated iSCSI and NAS the network protocol processing takes place on the host system, and thus these can require more CPU resources than other storage options. - In order to use VMware Storage VMotion your storage infrastructure must provide sufficient available storage bandwidth.
-For the best Storage VMotion performance you should make sure that the available bandwidth will be well above the minimum required.
-We therefore recommend you consider the information in "VMware VMotion and Storage VMotion" on page 37 when planning a deployment.
+Any time a number of links transmitting near capacity are switched to a smaller number of links, such oversubscription is a possibility. - Recovering from these dropped network packets results in large performance degradation.
+In addition to time spent determining that data was dropped, the retransmission uses network bandwidth that could otherwise be used for new transactions. - For NFS and iSCSI, if the network switch deployed for the data path supports VLAN, it is beneficial to create a VLAN just for the ESX host's vmknic and the NFS/iSCSI server.
+This minimizes network interference from other packet sources. - Be aware that with software-initiated iSCSI and NFS the network protocol processing takes place on the host system, and thus these might require more CPU resources than other storage options.